bomanviktor/localhost/AUDITME.md

 ## If an error is returned by the previous functions on a socket, is the client removed?

-If the function "handle connection" returns an error that is not WouldBlock ( -> re-register) We log the error and remove the client
+If the error is of the blocking kind, we keep the connection and move on to the next iteration in our management loop.
+If the error is something else, we consider it non-recoverable and deregister the client.

 ## Is writing and reading ALWAYS done through a select (or equivalent)?